 - Offers to sell the cure to or a vaccine for the coronavirus or a test to you.

-- Impersonating the government and asking for personal and financial information for the purpose of sending you a stimulus package.
+- Impersonating the government and asking for personal and financial information.

 - Impersonating or claiming to be a real charity or organization contributing to COVID-19 relief efforts to solicit money or personal/financial information from you.

 - Using sensational headlines/subject lines such as “Cure to COVID-19 found” to get you to click on insecure links that deliver malware to your devices.